 - Fluid buildup in the lungs, abdomen, legs and feet (edema)

-- Formation of blood clots that may lead to a pulmonary embolism or stroke
+- Developing blood clots that may lead to a pulmonary embolism or stroke

 - Developmental problems related to the brain and nervous system

-- Need for additional heart surgery or transplantation
+- Need for additional heart surgery or a heart transplant

 There's no way to prevent hypoplastic left heart syndrome.
-If you have a family history of heart defects, or if you already have a child with a congenital heart defect, consider talking with a genetic counselor and a cardiologist experienced in congenital heart defects before getting pregnant.
+Before getting pregnant, people with a family history of heart defects or who have a child with a congenital heart defect might want to meet with a genetic counselor and a cardiologist who treats congenital heart defects.

-If the diagnosis has been made before the baby is born, doctors usually recommend delivery at a hospital with a cardiac surgery center.
+If the diagnosis is made before birth, care providers usually recommend delivery at a hospital with a cardiac surgery center.

 - Medication.
 The medication alprostadil (Prostin VR Pediatric) helps widen the blood vessels and keeps the ductus arteriosus open.

 - Intravenous fluids.
-Your baby will receive fluids through a tube inserted into a vein.
+A baby might receive fluids through a tube inserted into a vein.

 Surgeries and other procedures